polybar/polybar-scripts/polybar-scripts/cpu-loadavg/README.md

 # Script: cpu-loadavg

 A shell script which displays the cpu loadavg.
-It is simple.
+It is a simple script.
 Very simple.

 ## Module